 Fire Rated Doors and Frames

-We are a certified fire label shop and can label our hollow metal doors and frames up to 3 hour fire ratings.
+We are a UL certified fire label shop and can label our hollow metal doors and frames with up to 3 hour fire ratings.
 We keep 18 gauge hollow metal doors in stock with 16 and 14 gauge hollow metal frames.
 Fire rated wood doors are ordered in as needed.

 There are some basic requirements for an opening before it can be classified as fire rated: